Tom Brady: 2007: Perfect regular season and first MVP

 Brady finished the season with 4,806 passing yards, 50 touchdown passes, eight interceptions, and a career-high 117.2 passer rating.
-It was unanimously voted the greatest passing season of all time by ESPN in 2013.
-His 50:8 touchdown to interception ratio was, at the time, an NFL record.
+It was unanimously voted the greatest passing season ever by ESPN in 2013.
+His 50:8 touchdown to interception ratio was a then-NFL record.
 He became the first quarterback to pass for 50 touchdowns.
 He led the Patriots to the first undefeated regular season since the 16-game schedule was implemented in 1978.
 He directed an offense that scored a then-NFL record 589 points and 75 total touchdowns.
 The team's 50 total touchdown passes is the fourth-most ever in a season.
-For his efforts, Brady was named the Most Valuable Player and Offensive Player of the Year.
-He was also honored by the Associated Press as their Male Athlete of the Year, the first time an NFL player earned the honor since Joe Montana won the award in 1990.
-He was named as a First-Team All-Pro and to his fourth career Pro Bowl as a result of his historic season.
+Brady was named the Most Valuable Player and Offensive Player of the Year.
+He was honored by the Associated Press as their Male Athlete of the Year, the first time an NFL player earned the honor since Montana won in 1990.
+He was named as a First-Team All-Pro and to his fourth career Pro Bowl.

-In the Patriots' first playoff game, a Divisional Round game against the Jacksonville Jaguars, Brady began the game with an NFL postseason record 16 consecutive completed passes, and finished the game with 26 completions in 28 attempts, a completion rate of 92.9%.
-That mark was the highest single-game completion percentage (with at least 20 attempts) in NFL history, regular season or postseason.
+In the Patriots' first playoff game, a Divisional Round game against the Jaguars, Brady began with an NFL postseason record 16 consecutive completed passes, and finished with 26 completions in 28 attempts, a completion rate of 92.9% as the Patriots won 31–20.
+That is the highest single-game completion percentage (with at least 20 attempts) in NFL postseason history.
 With the win, the Patriots matched the undefeated 1972 Miami Dolphins as the only team to win 17 consecutive games in one season.

-Statistically, Brady did not fare as well in the AFC Championship Game against the San Diego Chargers, throwing for 209 yards, two touchdowns, and three interceptions.
+Statistically, Brady did not fare as well in the AFC Championship Game against the Chargers, throwing for 209 yards, two touchdowns, and three interceptions.
 Nevertheless, the Patriots won their 18th game of the season, 21–12, to advance to the Super Bowl for the fourth time in seven seasons.
 Brady, with the 100th win of his career, also set an NFL record for the fewest games needed by a starting quarterback to do so: his 100–26 record is sixteen games better than Joe Montana's.